willemjanvdun/OCA_notes/notes.md

 ## Exceptions
 - Exceptions are always some subclass of java.lang.Exception
-- Catch blocks are not required
+- Catch blocks are **not required**
 - An exception that is never caught will cause your application to stop
 - Throwable > Exception && Error
-- The most specific catch-clause must be at the top, otherwise it will be unreachable code (since a broader Exception will trigger)
+- The most specific catch-clause must be at the top, otherwise it will be unreachable code (since a broader Exception will trigger) and thus will not compile.
 - The exceptions that a method can throw must be declared > void myFunction() throws MyException, MyException2 { //method body} A method that 'receives' an Exception must either catch in or rethrow it (and it this case declare in in the method signature)
 - Finally statements are ALWAYS executed, whether an exception was thrown or not (after the return statement, before the return executes)
-- You do not need to declare catch-clauses for RuntimeExceptions (or method signatures)
+- You do not need to declare catch-clauses for RuntimeExceptions like ArrayIndexOutOfBounds(or method signatures)
 - When a extended class has a method with a throws Exception the method/class that uses this method should also have this exception-signature. (in for example the main method)
-Game.play throws exception > Game g = new Soccer g.play >>>>> this needs to called in a method that has the same exception-signature
+Game.play throws exception > Game g = new Soccer g.play >>>>> this needs to be called in a method that has the same exception-signature
 - When you use System.out.println(exception), a stack trace is not printed.
 Just the name of the exception class and the message is printed.
 When you use exception.printStackTrace(), a complete chain of the names of the methods called, along with the line numbers, is printed.
 - Overriding method only needs to specify a subset of the list of exception classes the overridden method can throw.
 A set of no classes is a valid subset of that list.
+- If an exception is not handled(catched or declared) it will print the stack trace to the console.
+- The main(String[] args) method is the last point in your program where any unhandled checked exception can bubble up to.
+After that the exception is thrown to the JVM and the JVM kills the thread.

   ```a[thisWillThrowAnException()][i = 1]++;``` < If evaluation of a dimension expression completes abruptly, no part of any dimension expression to its right will appear to have been evaluated. [i = 1 will not be executed]
 - throw new NullPointerException(); < This is possible (although it looks strange..)
 - java.lang.SecurityException is a standard Exception (who knew..)